Pearson BTEC Level 3 National Extended Diploma in Art and Design Practice

 Introduction to the course

 On this practical based college course you’ll explore how the visual elements of a game are created.
 You’ll work with industry-standard software to create assets and artwork for digital and tabletop games.
 You'll develop your drawing, illustration and animation skills throughout the course alongside learning how 2D and 3D digital software is used to create exciting game environments, objects and characters.
 You'll also discover how art has developed over hundreds of years and how the traditional art world has inspired the amazing art seen in games like Bioshock and Fallout today.
 Our Game Art course is 100% coursework based with no exams.

-- How to create and develop a strong, versatile digital art portfolio
+- How to create and develop a strong, versatile art portfolio

 - How to create concept art using traditional and digital methods

-- How to create animations in 2D and 3D
+- How to create 2D and 3D animations

-- The processes of games design from initial ideas to finished outcomes
+- The processes of games design from initial ideas to final release